shfunc/hud-python/README.md

 ## Building Environments (MCP)

-This is how you can make any environment into an interactable one in 5 steps (see [complete guide](environments/README.md)):
+This is how you can make any environment into an interactable one in 5 steps:

 1. Define MCP server layer using [`MCPServer`](https://docs.hud.so/reference/environments)